dylnslck/ephery/README.md

 [![codecov](https://codecov.io/gh/dylnslck/ephery/branch/master/graph/badge.svg)](https://codecov.io/gh/dylnslck/ephery)
 [![npm version](https://badge.fury.io/js/ephery.svg)](https://badge.fury.io/js/ephery)

-Ephery is a dead simple, in-memory, client-side, fake API service.
+Ephery is a dead simple, in-memory, client-side, fake API service that mirrors [redink-sdk](https://github.com/endfire/redink-sdk).
 This tool is useful for prototyping client-side applications without hijacking Ajax.
 In particular, this tool was built to interact with React + Redux applications that rely on an API service, but Ephery can be useful for any framework that isn't too opinionated on data-fetching.

 ## Getting started
 ```